Alaska2222/Web-course-work/README.md

-# This is an kursova job for web-design subject
+# This is a repo with code for my course work from web development
+There are multiple branches